The pace of globalization is accelerating, to the extent that half of customers for U.S. businesses will come from overseas by 2025.

 As organizations try to adapt to this new reality and optimize their language strategies, most are asking: Which business languages are the most important?

-Here are five business languages U.S. employers should consider prioritizing for 2020:
+Here are five languages used in business that U.S. employers should consider prioritizing for 2020:

 - Number of native speakers: 1.2 billion

 - Percentage of total internet traffic: 19.3 percent

 Ethnologue estimates the number of native speakers at almost 1.2 billion, roughly a billion of whom speak Mandarin.
 This makes it the most spoken language in the world, and the second-most utilized online behind English (25.4 percent).

 The economic numbers coming out of China are staggering: